mukatee/influxdb-dumper/README.md

 Sometimes if the "show measurements" query does not list all fields returned by a "select *" query, those will not be included in the dumps.
 This seems to be the case especially for the "_internal" database.

+Long timeframe dumps may be better off split into several separate dumps, as all data to be dumped is basically loaded to memory.